Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 TCGPlayer Ponies The Galloping box set

-There are a few listings for Ponies: The Galloping box sets available on TCGPlayer.
-You can also buy the individual pony cards on the site for around $50 to $65 each if there’s only one or two that you want instead of the full bundle.
+You might find a few listings for Ponies: The Galloping and Ponies: The Galloping 2 box sets available on TCGPlayer.
+You can also expect to find the individual pony cards on the site if there’s only one or two that you want instead of the full bundle.

 TCGPlayer has great customer service and makes it easy to get a refund if you’re unsatisfied with the product that’s delivered to you.
 Some sellers on the site are also local game stores, so you can help support small businesses while you shop singles.
 This makes it one of the best options for buying cards directly from individual sellers.